scalatra/scalatra/README.markdown

 Authentication
 ==============

-There is a new authentication middleware in the scentry directory, to be documented soon.
-See an example at [usage example](http://gist.github.com/552980).
+There is a new authentication middleware in the auth directory, to be documented soon.
+See an example at [usage example](http://gist.github.com/660701).

 To use it from an SBT project, add the following to your project: